New York accent: Ethnic variation

-African American Metro New Yorkers typically speak a New York variant of African-American Vernacular English (AAVE), sharing the New York City accent's raised /ɔ/ vowel.
+African-American New Yorkers typically speak a New York variant of African-American Vernacular English (AAVE) that shares the New York accent's raised /ɔ/ vowel.
 Many Latino New Yorkers speak a distinctly local ethnolect, New York Latino English, characterized by a varying mix of New York City English and AAVE features, along with some Spanish contact features.
-Euro-American New Yorkers alone, perhaps even just Anglo-Americans, have been traditionally documented as using a phonetic split of /aɪ/ as follows: [äɪ] before voiceless consonants but [ɑːɪ] elsewhere.
-Asian American New Yorkers are not shown by studies to have any phonetic features that are overwhelmingly distinct.
+Euro-American New Yorkers alone, particularly Anglo-Americans, have been traditionally documented as using a phonetic split of /aɪ/ as follows: [äɪ] before voiceless consonants but [ɑːɪ] elsewhere.
+Asian-American New Yorkers are not shown by studies to have any phonetic features that are overwhelmingly distinct.